 Luxtripper is a UK-based leisure booking platform that matches you to your perfect vacation based on its 3-step “Where to go When” search engine.
 The social media reach of the brand, combined with its original technology make this woman-owned business a force in the industry.

-Take a look at last year’s list of travel technology innovators.
+Take a look at the list of travel technology innovators from GBTA 2017.